OpenTechSchool/www.opentechschool.org/handbooks/new-workshop.md

  * Create a mailing list for this topic
  * Promote that mailinglist via our social media channels, spread it in our mailinglist, user groups and communities
- * Make a public call for coaches on our blog - the more clearly your idea is described there, the better
+ * Make a public call for coaches on our blog &mdash; the more clearly your idea is described there, the better

-But we also need to you to spread the word and convince people to join - after all, it is your cause!
+But we also need to you to spread the word and convince people to join &mdash; after all, it is your cause!

 ## Scheduling the first meeting
 Once there are enough people in the mailing list (we usually wait until there are 15+), we try to set up a first meeting in order to get to know each other as well as figure out how to actually get things done.